code-mentoring/code-mentoring.github.io/index.markdown

 layout: home
 ---

-We are an international community of budding and seasoned developers providing opportunities for companionship and growth through meetups in the technology space.
+We are an international community of budding and seasoned software developers providing opportunities for companionship and growth through meetups in the technology space.